elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 Never think about formatting your code again.

 - Add [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to your extensions
-- Open up the Settings
+- Open up the Settings using the command pallet:
+  - Keyboard shortcut: `Ctrl-P`
+  - Activate the VSCode command options: `>`
+  - Type "Preferences: Open Settings (UI)"
 - Under `Editor: Format On Save`, select the option to "Format a file on save..." to activate the feature
 - Now, under `Code Actions on Save` "blah blah blah", select the option `Edit in settings.json`.
 This should open up something more or less like this: